pablobm/pygame-tutorial/00600-lists/text.md

   * Objects: to put together details related to each thing on the screen.
   * Lists: to deal with many things at once.

 Let's try again to build a Pygame program from scratch.
-Write code for each of the following, one at a time:
+Start with a blank Python file and write code for each of the following, one at a time:

 1. Import Pygame into the program.
-2. Define color black in a constant.
+2. Define the color black as a constant.
 3. Initialize Pygame
 4. Create a screen window and give it a name.